Get inspiration for parents!

-For many women, pregnancy is a celebrated event and an important time in their lives.
+Pregnancy is a celebrated event and an important time in their lives for many women.

-It is natural for these women to expect good news after a missed period and perhaps a positive home pregnancy test!
-However, women who do not want to fall pregnant might experience anxiety about irregular periods.
+It is natural for women to expect good news after a missed period and perhaps a positive home pregnancy test!
+However, women who do not want to get pregnant might experience anxiety about irregular periods.

 So, if your period is four days late and you are worried you might be pregnant, this article can offer some advice.
 As a matter of fact, pregnancy is not the only cause of missed periods.
 Factors like stress, excess workload, medical conditions like Polycystic Ovary Syndrome (PCOS), thyroid disease, and hormone changes are all frequently linked with a common symptom: an irregular period.
-You can read this article to further explore these factors and try to determine the cause of your late period.
-Of course, it goes without saying that any concerns over your health should always be discussed with a doctor too.
+You can read this article to explore these factors further and determine the cause of your late period.
+However, if you have health concerns they should always be discussed with a doctor.

 My Period Is 4 Days Late: Am I Pregnant?

 To answer this, we must understand what a period is and why it stops during gestation.
 Women have a pair of ovaries that produce a mature egg each month under the influence of hormones, estrogen, and progesterone.
 This is known as the process of ovulation.
-In pregnancy, these hormones are also responsible for creating a soft lining inside the uterus.
+These hormones are also responsible for creating a soft lining inside the uterus in pregnancy.
 However, if pregnancy doesn't occur, then this extra lining is shed out in the form of blood at a certain point in our menstrual cycle.

-Considering this cycle, it is natural to assume that a late period or missed period is a sign of pregnancy.
-For most women, the logical next line of action after experiencing a missed period is to take a pregnancy test.
-A positive result in this test will show if you are pregnant, but you may also experience other early signs of pregnancy like nausea, (also known as morning sickness), fatigue, selective hunger, unexplained cramps in the pelvic region, increased moodiness, or irritability and tender or sore breasts.
+Considering this cycle, it is natural to assume that a late or missed period is a sign of pregnancy.
+The logical next line of action for most women after experiencing a missed period is to take a pregnancy test.
+A positive result in this test will show if you are pregnant.
+Still, you may also experience other early signs of pregnancy like nausea (also known as morning sickness), fatigue, selective hunger, unexplained cramps in the pelvic region, increased moodiness or irritability, and tender or sore breasts.

-If you are experiencing any or all of these symptoms you could be pregnant, but without a positive pregnancy test result, this cannot be confirmed.
+If you are experiencing any or all of these symptoms, you could be pregnant, but this cannot be confirmed without a positive pregnancy test result.

 Will A Pregnancy Test Work 4 Days After A Missed Period?

 A pregnancy test works on the principle of detecting a hormone in your urine called human chorionic gonadotrophin.
-This hormone is produced as a result of the implantation of the embryo in early pregnancy.
+This hormone is produced due to the implantation of the embryo in early pregnancy.
 The production of this hormone usually starts one week after zygote formation.

-So, in a nutshell, yes, a pregnancy test will work after four days of a missed period and it should be an accurate test since levels of human chorionic gonadotrophins will be high during this time if you are pregnant.
-However, it is worth noting that if your test reveals a negative result but you continue to experience early pregnancy symptoms, you should request a clinical pregnancy test from your doctor to rule out any confusion.
+So, in a nutshell, yes, a pregnancy test will work after four days of a missed period, and it should be an accurate test since levels of human chorionic gonadotrophins will be high during this time if you are pregnant.
+However, it is worth noting that if your test reveals a negative result.
+Still, if you continue to experience early pregnancy symptoms, you should request a clinical pregnancy test from your doctor to rule out any confusion.